-CNG is the gas used as a fuel.
-It comes in two forms: compressed natural gas, CNG, and liquefied natural gas, LNG.
-In compressed form, CNG is delivered through the distribution network.
+CNG is gas used as a fuel.
+It comes in two forms: compressed, which is called CNG, and liquid, which is called LNG.
+In its compressed form, CNG is supplied through the distribution network.
 BioNGV is the renewable version of CNG.
-This green gas has the same properties as CNG, but is obtained by methanizing organic waste.
-BioNGV therefore makes it possible to drive sustainably with a locally produced fuel.
+This green gas has the same characteristics as CNG, but is obtained by methanisation of organic waste.
+Thus, with BioNGV it is possible to drive sustainably with a locally produced fuel.

-France has set ambitious targets as part of its multi-year energy program (PPE): 3% of heavy-duty vehicles to run on CNG and 20% on CNG by 2023.
-By 2030, more than 340,000 vehicles are to run on CNG.
+France, through the Multiannual Energy Programme (PPE), has set ambitious targets: by 2023, 3% of heavy-duty vehicles will run on CNG and 20% on CNG.
+The target for 2030 is for more than 340,000 vehicles to run on CNG.

-The deployment of a new fuel in an area
+The deployment of a new fuel in a territory

 implies the creation of a network of

-Electric recharging stations.
-Some French territorial authorities have chosen to
+refuelling stations.
+Some French local authorities have chosen to

 Sociétés d'Économie Mixte.
 They therefore have a dual mission

-supply network for alternative fuels and to secure local economic
+alternative fuels supply network and to guarantee local economic

-Others prefer to support the initiative of major private
+Others prefer to encourage the initiative of the main private

-private actors by providing the land necessary for the establishment of BioNGV stations.
+private actors by providing the necessary land for the creation of BioNGV stations.

-The installation of a BioNGV station in France represents an investment that can range from
+The installation of a BioNGV station in France represents an investment that can vary between

-Models vary, but in each case, the station must be properly sized to meet
+The models are varied, but in all cases, the station must be correctly dimensioned to meet

 current and future demand to ensure competitive fuel costs.